 By Stephanie Gailing, MS, Astrologer & Wellness Alchemist

-This year, the Sun slides through Scorpio from October 23-November 21.
+In 2018, the Sun slides through Scorpio from October 23-November 22.
 During this cycle, we can tap into the resilient, probing, regenerative, sexy and emotional qualities this star sign represents.
 And while this may help us to infuse our lives with more depth, passion and commitment, we may also be faced with a cornucopia of unique challenges, too.

 Turning to wellness astrology, and keeping in mind the unique strengths and vulnerabilities of Scorpio, we can foster vitality, reduce stress, and fine-tune our well-being so that we can harvest better health.